 Forced marriage is the act of forcing a person into marriage.
-The forced marriage is where a person is entered into without giving full consent for one or even both parties.
+A forced marriage is one entered into without full consent from one or even both parties.
 There may be violence, threats or coercion involved.
-These threats can have a long-term impact on the emotional wellbeing of the person/s.
+These threats can have a long term impact on the emotional wellbeing of the person(s).
 This is a crime in England and Wales.

 Children living in households where there is honour-based violence, including forced marriage could be at significant risk of harm.
-Oakmeadow CE Primary & Nursery School staff will seek support for victims and their children through the referral processes using Compass as the initial contact.
+Trust staff will seek support for victims and their children through the referral processes using Compass as the initial contact.